Available Resources and Support for DC Children and Families in Response to COVID-19

 - Casework management and behavioral health visits will be done via telephone.

-- Day Program is closed until the end of April.
+- Day Program is closed until further notice.

 - WARD 6: 900 North Capitol St NW (ground level of St. Aloysius Church at Gonzaga College High School)